laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

-The `Schema::getColumnType()` method now always returns actual type of the given column, not the Doctrine DBAL equivalent type.
+The `Schema::getColumnType()` method now always returns the actual type of the given column, not the Doctrine DBAL equivalent type.

 <a name="database-connection-interface"></a>
 #### Database Connection Interface

 **Likelihood Of Impact: Very Low**

 The `Illuminate\Database\ConnectionInterface` interface has received a new `scalar` method.
-If you are defining your own implementation of this interface, you should add the `scalar` method to your implementation:
+If you are defining your implementation of this interface, you should add the `scalar` method to your implementation:

 ```php
 public function scalar($query, $bindings = [], $useReadPdo = true);